 Some situations suggest likely errors, but a DFDL processor cannot be certain.
 In these situations, a DFDL processor MAY issue warnings to assist a DFDL schema author in identifying likely errors.
 An important case of this is when the DFDL processor encounters a schema component and annotation where there are explicitly properties that are not relevant to the component as defined.
 Depending on the specifics of the component and property the DFDL processor MUST take certain actions.
 If the:

 Property is not applicable to the component's DFDL annotation.

-Schema efinition rror.
-Example is lengthKind on xs:sequence.
+Schema Definition Error.
+Example is dfdl:lengthKind on xs:sequence.

 However, for these situations, the DFDL processor MAY take certain actions:

 Property is not applicable because of simple type.